A version of this article appeared originally on Adweek. You can read it here.

 Why make that effort and spend that money only to alienate the consumer when they want to engage with you?
 Advertising is about telling the potential customer how great you are, but customer service is about showing them.
 Actions speak louder than words.

 The Problem With Customer Service Today

-Despite all the advancements in marketing, the tools in the customer service playbook are pretty much what they have been for the past 20 or so years — the customer call center and emails.
+Despite all the advancements in marketing, the tools in the customer service playbook are pretty much what they have been for the past 20 or so years — the customer call centre and emails.
 Chatbots have emerged as a high-tech alternative, but have you ever had a satisfactory exchange with one?

 And the problem has only gotten worse through the pandemic.
-A recent study found that due to a massive increase in call volumes during the lockdown, exacerbated by the need to shift call center operations to remote work, average handle time (AHT) increased from an average of 3-6 minutes for most contact centers to closer to 10+ minutes.
+A recent study found that due to a massive increase in call volumes during the lockdown, exacerbated by the need to shift call centre operations to remote work, average handle time (AHT) increased from an average of 3-6 minutes for most contact centres to closer to 10+ minutes.
 Abandonment rate (AR) also increased as the time callers had to wait climbed.

 The analysis showed that as a result, abandonment rates were likely to rise from 2%-5% to more than 10%.
-And these are just the averages — many call centers in troubled industries such as travel and healthcare witnessed hold times of up to 10 hours (!!!).
+And these are just the averages — many call centres in troubled industries such as travel and healthcare witnessed hold times of up to 10 hours (!!!).
 How do you think that impacted brand equity and retention?

 I get it.
 Customer service isn’t trendy.
 There is no Cannes Lion Award for Best Customer Service program.
 Sharing stories of breakthrough approaches to customer service at cocktail parties isn’t going to keep the crowd engaged (though sharing the results of these approaches just might…).